Martin Milner: Route 66

 In 1960, Milner was cast as Tod Stiles on the television series Route 66, which ran from 1960 to 1964.
 Created by Stirling Silliphant, Route 66 is about two regular but distinctly different young men in a car touring the United States.
-After the sudden death of his father left him penniless, Milner's character travels across the United States in a Chevrolet Corvette, taking a variety of odd jobs along the way and getting involved in other people's problems.
+After the sudden death of his father left him penniless, save for a new Chevrolet Corvette, Milner's character travels across the United States in the Corvette, taking a variety of odd jobs along the way and getting involved in other people's problems.
 His traveling partner on his escapades is his friend Buz Murdock (played by George Maharis), a former employee of his father's.
-During the series' third season, Glenn Corbett replaced Maharis.
+During the series' third season, Glenn Corbett replaced Maharis, who claimed he was ill with hepatitis but later verified he wanted to break away to pursue other career opportunities.
+The show never regained its audience appeal with Corbett and was cancelled after a year.

-Route 66 was shot on location, so Milner spent nearly four years traveling the U.S. for the series, sometimes taking his wife and children along.
+Route 66 was shot on location, so Milner spent nearly four years traveling the US for the series, sometimes taking his wife and children along.

 Milner appeared on Broadway once in the short-lived comedy The Ninety Day Mistress in 1967.

 Adam-12

-By the mid-60's, Milner and Jack Webb had a long-established working relationship.
+By the mid-1960s, Milner and Jack Webb had a long-established working relationship.
 Milner had appeared in numerous episodes of both the radio and television versions of the series Dragnet, and had worked with Webb in the films Halls of Montezuma (1950) and Pete Kelly's Blues (1955).

-In 1968, Milner returned to television as seven-year LAPD veteran uniform patrol Officer Peter Joseph "Pete" Malloy in Adam-12, a Webb-produced police drama.
-Kent McCord played his partner, rookie Officer James A. "Jim" Reed.
+In 1968, Milner returned to television as seven-year LAPD veteran uniform patrol Officer Pete Malloy in Adam-12, a Webb-produced police drama.
+Kent McCord played his partner, rookie Officer Jim Reed.
 The series ran from 1968 to 1975.
 Like Webb's Dragnet, it was based on real Los Angeles Police Department procedures and cases.

-Milner was Webb's choice for Pete Malloy in part because of his relative youth and prior acting credits and because of his on-camera driving experience from his days on Route 66.
-He guest-starred in three episodes of Emergency! between 1972 and 1976, during and after Adam-12's run on NBC, the best known and first of which was the pilot movie The Wedsworth-Townsend Act.
+Milner was Webb's choice for Malloy in part because of his relative youth and prior acting credits and because of his on-camera driving experience from his days on Route 66.
+He guest-starred in three episodes of Emergency! between 1972 and 1976, during and after Adam-12's run on NBC, the first of which, and the best known, was the pilot movie The Wedsworth-Townsend Act.